Percival L. Shangraw: Early life

+Career

-Military career
+Military service

 Shangraw joined the Vermont National Guard's 1st Infantry Regiment shortly before World War I. This unit was federalized as the 57th Pioneer Infantry Regiment, and completed its training at Camp Greene, North Carolina and Camp Wadsworth, South Carolina, and Shangraw advanced through the ranks to become sergeant major of his battalion.
 Upon arrival in France, the 57th Pioneer Infantry was designated to provide replacement troops for the 83rd Division, and Shangraw completed officer training and received a second lieutenant's commission in early September 1918.
 Shangraw was promoted to first lieutenant later that month, and was one of a small number of soldiers designated to reconstitute the regiment and prepare it for transfer to the front lines.
 The war ended before their training was complete, and Shangraw was with the regiment when it was discharged at Camp Devens, Massachusetts in August 1919.

 During World War II, Shangraw was commissioned as a captain in the Vermont State Guard, which performed home guard duties while the Vermont National Guard served overseas.
 He commanded Company I, 3rd Battalion, which was based in St. Albans, and he was promoted to major before the end of the war.

-Start of career
+Start of legal career

 After his World War I service, Shangraw attended Albany Law School, from which he received his LL.B. degree in 1923.
 From 1923 to 1925, Shangraw was secretary for the Vermont Public Service Commission.
 He was admitted to the bar in 1925, and established a practice with offices in St. Albans and Richford.
 He was also a longtime vice president and director of the Richford Savings Bank.
 A Republican, from 1935 to 1947 he served as judge of the Franklin County municipal court.

 In 1950, Shangraw was a successful candidate for the Vermont Senate.
 He served during the session of 1951, and resigned upon winning a Vermont General Assembly election for appointment as a judge of the Vermont Superior Court.
 He served until 1958, and advanced by seniority to become the chief judge.